zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 This existing context is then processed alongside new inputs, and the implication is that the agent is no longer reasoning only about the original already-underspecified task; it is also reasoning through the residue of prior attempts.

-This is context debt: past ambiguity becoming future marginal cost, and this is where stop-losses matter.
+This is a form of context contamination—or, in economic terms, context debt: past ambiguity becoming future marginal cost.

-Not to mention the larger cost is not always the failed token spend itself, but the human effort required to clean up the resulting failures.
+Context debt is therefore not mainly a problem of context length, but context quality: failed exploration pollutes the working set, while later compaction may preserve the wrong abstractions and discard the missing evidence.

+This is where stop-losses matter.

 Currently, almost all agentic systems already have operational limits, such as max iterations, retry caps, guardrails, and timeouts.
 But these are technical limits rather than economic ones.